Inferring Pluggable Types with Machine Learning: Introduction

-However, techniques for inferring types in Python or JavaScript programs are not immediately transferrable to our setting, because of three key differences.
-First, when inferring types for Python or JavaScript, the property of interest is \emph{known in advance}: the type system is fixed (it enforces ``tradtional'' type safety: objects do not try to perform invalid operations).
+However, techniques for inferring types in Python or JavaScript programs are not immediately transferable to our setting, because of three key differences.
+First, when inferring types for Python or JavaScript, the type system is fixed (it enforces ``traditional'' type safety: objects do not try to perform invalid operations).
 A key advantage of pluggable type systems is their customizability: each type system enforces its own rules.
-So, we require a way to customize our inference approach that does not require us to start over from scratch for each new type system.
-Second, for a given pluggable type system, the space of possible type qualifiers is fixed: for example, a typechecker for preventing null dereferences might only contain the qualifiers \<@NonNull> and \<@Nullable>.
-By constrast, when inferring types for e.g., Python, the space of possible types is infinite and has a long tail, because of the presence of user-defined types.
-That is, in the standard setting the type \emph{system} is fixed and the number of types is infinite; but in the pluggable types setting there are infinitely-many possible type systems, but each has a \emph{finite}, known universe of types.
+So, we desire a way to customize our inference approach that does not require us to start over from scratch for each new type system.
+Second, when inferring types for e.g., Python, the space of possible types is infinite and has a long tail, because of the presence of user-defined types.
+Prior works focus on solving this so-called \emph{rare type problem}; for example, by encoding programs using a \emph{Type Dependency Graph} (\emph{TDG})~\cite{peng2022static} data structure which is specialized to help the model find rare types.
+However, while the tail of types is long, the set of \emph{locations} that need a type annotation is not: in prior work, the locations where a type should be written are fixed in advance.
+For most pluggable type systems, these problems are reversed: the hardest problem is not choosing which type to write, but at which places to write a type.
+For example, for a nullability type system, an annotator usually only needs to write either \<\@Nullable> or \<\@NonNull> (and the pluggable type system interprets the \emph{lack} of a qualifier as the other), so the problem that an inference tool needs to solve is \emph{where} to write a qualifier rather than \emph{which} type to write.
+This difference makes the encodings from prior works (e.g., the TDG) ill-suited to our setting.
 Third, machine learning is data hungry: approaches for popular languages like Python can assume the existence of a large corpus of human-written types in open-source software.
-By contrast, the customizability of pluggable types means that most type systems have few users: in fact, pluggable type systems are sometimes designed only for a single program!
+The customizability of pluggable types is a double-edged sword: many pluggable type systems are highly-specialized and therefore have relatively few users.
 So, to apply machine learning techniques to the pluggable type inference setting, we need to understand how much data is actually required to make them effective.
-These differences inspired us to investigate three high-level research questions: \begin{itemize} \item \textbf{RQ1:} What \emph{kind of ML model} should we use, and how should we post-process its output? \item \textbf{RQ2:} How should we \emph{encode} the program in a type-system-specific way to train the model? \item \textbf{RQ3:} How much \emph{data} do we need to make that model effective at inferring qualifiers in practice? \end{itemize} The results of our investigation of these questions allows us to propose a general pipeline for training an ML model to infer type qualifiers for a given pluggable type system.
+These differences inspired us to investigate two high-level research questions: \begin{researchquestions} \item What kind of machine-learning model architecture is suitable for inferring pluggable types, and how does that model differ from those in prior type inference works for other languages? \item How much data is needed to make that model effective at inferring qualifiers in practice? \end{researchquestions} The results of our investigation of these questions allows us to propose a general pipeline for training an ML model to infer type qualifiers for a given pluggable type system.